Francisco Chilche: Revolt of Manco Inca

-His most distinguished moment came during the 1536 siege of Cusco by the revolted Inca army of Manco Inca, of whom Chilche had been a former friend.
-One of Manco's captains approached the city's walls to challenge the defenders to a duel of champions, to which Chilche asked and obtained permission from Hernando Pizarro to accept the challenge.
-He armed himself with a chuqui (lance) and a champí (an axe-bladed mace) and fought the Inca, eventually killing him and taking his head as a trophy.
+During the siege, one of Manco's captains approached the walls of the Spanish stronghold to issue a challenge to a duel of champions.
+Hernando Pizarro ordered that the duel be refused, deeming it too great a risk to Spanish morale and of little strategic importance, but Chilche requested and received permission to fight on their behalf.
+He armed himself with a chuqui (lance) and a champí (an axe-bladed mace) and fought the Inca, grappling at close quarters several times, until the Pizarrist finally killed his rival with a spear thrust and decapitated him to claim his head.
 The Spanish acclaimed Chilche for the victory, while the Inca considered it a bad omen due to the Cañari having been previously an ethnicity despised under Inca rule.
-The siege was later lifted by reinforcements by Diego de Almagro.